SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-c-programming-overview-continued-flow-control.markdown

 <!--CRLF-->

-In this Example, it will check if “ch” is an uppercase letter, if not it will check if it is lowercase, if not again it will check if it is a number.&nbsp; If all these fail then it will inform you it was not alphanumeric:
+In this Example, it will check if “ch” is an uppercase letter, if not it will check if it is lowercase, if not again it will check if it is a number.
+If all these fail then it will inform you it was not alphanumeric:

      1: using System;